gsanchit01/sanchitgupta/content/about.md

 background = "#36b030"
 foreground = "#fff"
 content = """
-• Improved app performance by 40% by modifying database queries and Django templates, resulting in faster loading times and enhanced scalability.
+• Improved app performance by 40% by modifying Databases queries and Django templates, resulting in faster loading times and enhanced scalability.
-• Designed multiple databases and structured data to reduce application response time by up to 15% and created automated testing scripts for faster data analysis and troubleshooting.
+• Designed multiple Databasess and structured data to reduce application response time by up to 15% and created automated Testing Tools scripts for faster data analysis and troubleshooting.
 """

 [[extra.timeline]]